rkacharov/File-Converter/README.md

 # About

-**FileConverter** is a .NET 7 ASP.NET REST API for converting files and stori.
+**FileConverter** is a .NET 7 ASP.NET REST API for converting files.

 Supported conversions:
  - XML to JSON files